 KEEP YOUR DISTANCE WITH WILDLIFE

 Wild animals are supposed to be just that … wild!
 So anytime you come in close contact with them, through any kind of tourism organization, they must have been broken somehow to be domesticated.
+This is really something you want to avoid if you are serious about your eco-travels.

 Riding an elephant or cuddling a tiger in Thailand might seem like the ultimate travel experience, but think about it … It is just not normal for these animals, and they would probably be much better roaming around freely and going about their lives.